anindyadas2001/GenAIExperiment/README.md

 # This repo contains ML reports realated to a conservation over email
-`future plan is to make it into an ai`
+`future prospect is to make it into an ai`
 ---
 ## Installation Guide